How to Get Performance Management Right

 Communication

 Communication is a two-way street.
-Effective performance strategy relies on constant conversation and collaboration between management and their teams.
+An effective performance strategy relies on constant conversation and collaboration between management and their teams.

 Always make sure each team member’s goals are in line with your own organisational objectives.